Rational approximations on toric varieties: Geometric preliminaries

-\begin{theorem}[Chen-Fu-Hwang \cite{ChenFuHwang}, Proposition 3.2] Let $X$ be a non-singular complete toric variety.
-Then minimal components (of given anticanonical degree) are in one-to-one correspondence to centred primitive relations (of given cardinality). \end{theorem}
+The following result shows that any minimal component arises in this way. \begin{theorem}[Chen-Fu-Hwang \cite{ChenFuHwang}, Proposition 3.2] Let $X$ be a smooth complete toric variety.
+Then the minimal components of anticanonical degree $d\in\NN_{\geqslant 2}$ are in one-to-one correspondence with centred primitive collections of cardinality $d$. \end{theorem}

-As shown by Batyrev, rational curves belonging to minimal components of minimal $L$-degree are indeed those of minimal $L$-degree amongst all curves passing through a general point when $L$ is ample.
-In general this is not always true (when $L$ is not sufficiently positive). \begin{theorem}[Batyrev] Let $X$ be a smooth projective toric variety.
-Suppose that $L$ is globally generated.
-Then the minimal $L$-degree of positive relations equals the minimal $L$-degree of centred primitive relations.
-If $L$ is ample, then a positive relation has minimal $L$-degree if and only if it is a centred primitive relation of minimal $L$-degree. \end{theorem} \begin{proof} If $L$ is ample, the proof of \cite[Proposition 3.2]{Batyrev} (in a slightly different setting) actually shows that $\mathcal{P}\mapsto\deg_L(\mathcal{P})$ attains minimum precisely when $\mathcal{P}$ is centred primitive.
+The following result, due to Batyrev, shows that when $L$ is nef, rational curves belonging to the minimal components of minimal $L$-degree are indeed those of minimal $L$-degree amongst all curves passing through a general point\footnote{In general this is not always true, when $L$ is not sufficiently positive.}.

+\begin{theorem}[Batyrev] Let $X$ be a smooth projective toric variety. \begin{enumerate} \item If $L$ is ample, then a positive relation has minimal $L$-degree if and only if it is a centred primitive relation of minimal $L$-degree. \item If $L$ is globally generated, then the minimal $L$-degree of positive relations equals the minimal $L$-degree of centred primitive relations. \end{enumerate} \end{theorem} \begin{proof} If $L$ is ($\QQ-$)ample, the proof of \cite[Proposition 3.2]{Batyrev} (in a slightly different setting) actually shows that $\mathcal{P}\mapsto\deg_L(\mathcal{P})$ attains minimum precisely when $\mathcal{P}$ is centred primitive.